What is the Copper Country ISD?

 There is evidence of organizations similar to intermediate districts throughout the country dating back to the 1800’s, when most school districts were very small, rural and often isolated.
 There was a need for an agency to provide a variety of services for the districts, as well as the state, and county governments were the logical choice.

 The official creation of county boards of education in Michigan took place in 1935.
 The boards were to oversee the districts, enforce rules and regulations, gather data for the State, coordinate the distribution of State funds, and provide other compliance, support and instructional services.
 Each county in the State had a board of education.

-The governing body of the ISD is a seven-person board elected by the thirteen local school district boards of education.
+The governing body of the ISD is a seven-person board elected by the fourteen local school district boards of education.
 The elections are biennial and the members serve six-year terms.